marcossantiago/kubernetes-workshop/02_real_app.md

 ### Service Configuration

-Look in "./resources" folder for the following Service configuration.
+Look in "./kubernetes" folder of the git repo for the Service configuration.

 ```
-# resources/service.yaml
+# kubernetes/be-service.yaml
 apiVersion: v1
 kind: Service
 metadata: